-FAC SoapBox: The numbers behind our homelessness crisis.
+The people and the numbers behind our homelessness crisis.

 Ireland is facing the most severe homelessness crisis in recent memory.
 This is a fact.
 As of October 2017, there are 8,692 homeless people (3,194 of these are children) living in this country.
 This is a 24% increase on the number in October 2016, one year previous.
 It is two and a half times as many as there were in October 2014, when there were 3,378 people without a home in Ireland.
 This country can’t provide adequate homes for the people who need them.

 In a previous piece in these pages, we dissected the reasons why it’s so difficult for a young person to move out in Dublin.
 We established the major cause of the our through-the-roof rent is a lack of housing.
 This has serious consequences, like the lack of personal freedom that frustrates so many of the young adults in the city.
 It’s a pain having to come home to your parent’s house after a night out, or cleaning up the kip after a week-long free gaff.
 However, there are people out there who feel the pain of this housing crisis more than anyone else.